nmfs-opensci/xaringan-nmfs/README.md

 * Uses the Tufte line spacings and header styles
 * Has a progress bar at the top

-### Adapting.
+### Adapting

+The files you need are in the `docs` folder.
+You need the `static` folder which has the background images.
+Then you need all the css files not in folders; probably cleaner to move those to a `css` folder...
+Lastly you need an Rmd template.

-Edit the css files or add new ones.
+Once you have those things, you can edit the Rmd files for your presentation.
+To change the look, edit the css files or add new ones.
 See the `theme` folder for the `xaringan_template.Rmd` that has the code that produces `xaringan-themer.css`.
-Use that code to create that css file.
+Use that code to create the base css file which specs things like font and color.
+The `assets` and `libs` folders will be created by {xaringan} when you knit your presentation.

 <hr>